kghose/lego-scifi/10497-moc/Readme.md

 # (MOC) Stingray: Deep space explorer.
-Alternate build for 10497
+(Very) Alternate build for 10497

+Affectionately nicknamed "Ol' Bug Eyes" by some and "The Brick Arrow" by others, the Stingray DSE-4 (MK I) is Bengal Shipyards' workhorse Deep Space Explorer.
+Several have been used to explore the Oort cloud for water and rare earths mining opportunities.

 ## Play features

-1. Spacious main cabin with bridge, medi-bay, sleeping bays and workstations.
+1. Spacious main cabin with bridge, medibay, sleeping bays and workstations.
+   Plenty of space for its four-person crew.
-1. Lift-off panel for easy accessibility to main cabin.
+1. Removable top hull for easy accessibility to main cabin.
-1. Cargo bay with large swing out doors that launch astronauts in jetpacks.
+1. Cargo bay with large swing out doors that house and launch jetpacks.
-1. Jetpacks!
+1. Two jetpacks for closeup comet, asteroid, and ice cluster exploration.
 1. Air-lock separates shirt sleeves main cabin environment from cargo bay.
-1. Main cabin can separate from cargo bay + engine module and function as a self-contained spaceship for shorter missions requiring more maneuverability.
+1. Main cabin (Child) can separate from cargo bay + engine module (Mother) and function independently for shorter missions requiring more maneuverability.

 ## Homages to 10497